-- Where a Capital Contribution is made by the Contributor, to the extent that the related Capital Expenditure is Prudentand any Innovation Amount is Reasonable in accordance with section 9 of this Undertaking, or determined as Prudentor Reasonable by the ACCCrespectively: - (i) ARTC will have regard to the following objectives in determining Charges for the relevant Pricing Zone: - (A) Maximising recovery of (or contribution to) applicable FCC and NCC, in proportion to relative consumption of assets funded by ARTC or a Capital Contribution ("Combined Assets"). - (B) Maximising recovery of (or contribution to) the capital cost associated with Contributed Assets, determined with reference to the useful life of the Contributed Assets and Rate of Return approved under this Undertaking, in proportion to relative consumption of the Combined Assets. - (ii) Subject to sub-section (a)(i) and sub-section (a)(ii)(C), recovery of capital cost associated with Contributed Assets by the Contributor will be based on an allocation of revenue obtained through the Charges between ARTC and the Contributor such that ARTC and the Contributor achieve an equitable rate of capital cost recovery from ARTC Assets and Contributed Assets respectively. - (iii) The Contributor will not receive any priority in the allocation of Additional Capacity made available through Contributed Assets. - (d) Where a Capital Contribution is made by the Contributor, to the extent that the related Capital Expenditure is not Prudentor any Innovation Amount is not Reasonable in accordance with section 9 of this Undertaking, or is not endorsed to be Prudent or Reasonable by the ACCCrespectively: - (i) ARTC will have regard to the following objectives in determining Charges for relevant Pricing Zone: - Maximising recovery of (or contribution to) the non-capital component (operating expenditure) of applicable FCC and NCC, in proportion to relative consumption of Combined Assets. - (B) Maximising recovery of (or contribution to) the capital component (depreciation and return) of applicable FCC and NCC, in proportion to relative consumption of ARTC Assets. - (C) Subject to sub-section (d)(i)(D), there will be no recovery of (or contribution to) the capital cost associated with Contributed Assets. - (D) Where another Access Holder elects to utilise the Additional Capacity made available through Contributed Assets, maximising recovery from that Access Holder of (or contribution to) the capital cost associated with Contributed
+- (c) Where a Capital Contribution is made by the Contributor, to the extent that the related Capital Expenditure is Prudent in accordance with section 9 of this Undertaking, or determined as Prudent by the ACCC (including any endorsed or approved Capital Allocation): - (i) ARTC will have regard to the following objectives in determining Charges for the relevant Pricing Zone: - (A) Maximising recovery of (or contribution to) applicable Fixed Costs and Incremental Capital Costs, in proportion to relative consumption of assets funded by ARTC or a Capital Contribution ("Combined Assets"). - (B) Maximising recovery of (or contribution to) the capital cost associated with Contributed Assets, determined with reference to the useful life of the Contributed Assets and Rate of Return approved under this Undertaking, in proportion to relative consumption of the Combined Assets.

-Assets, determined with reference to the useful life of the Contributed Assets and Rate of Return approved under the Undertaking, in proportion to relative consumption of Contributed Assets.
+- (ii) Subject to sub-section (a)(i) and sub-section (a)(ii)(C), recovery of capital cost associated with Contributed Assets by the Contributor will be based on an allocation of revenue obtained through the Charges between ARTC and the Contributor such that ARTC and the Contributor achieve an equitable rate of capital cost recovery from ARTC Assets and Contributed Assets respectively. - (iii) The Contributor will not receive any priority in the allocation of Additional Capacity made available through Contributed Assets. - (d) Where a Capital Contribution is made by the Contributor, to the extent that the related Capital Expenditure is not Prudent in accordance with section 9 of this Undertaking, or is not endorsed to be Prudent by the ACCC: - (i) ARTC will have regard to the following objectives in determining Charges for relevant Pricing Zone: - (A) Maximising recovery of (or contribution to) the noncapital component (operating expenditure) of applicable Fixed Costs and Incremental Capital Costs, in proportion to relative consumption of Combined Assets. - (B) Maximising recovery of (or contribution to) the capital component (depreciation and return) of applicable Fixed Costs and Incremental Capital Costs, in proportion to relative consumption of ARTC Assets. - (C) Subject to sub-section (d)(i)(D), there will be no recovery of (or contribution to) the capital cost associated with Contributed Assets. - (D) Where another Access Holder contracts the Additional Capacity made available through Contributed Assets (which does not necessarily require that Access Holder to use or contract the Contributed Assets themselves), maximising recovery from that Access Holder of (or contribution to) the capital cost associated with Contributed Assets, determined with reference to the useful life of the Contributed Assets and Rate of Return approved under the Undertaking, in proportion to relative consumption of Contributed Assets. - (ii) The Contributor will not recover the capital cost associated with Contributed Assets except where another Access Holder contracts the Additional Capacity made available through the Contributed Assets, in which case the recovery of capital cost associated with Contributed Assets will be based on an allocation of revenue obtained through the Charges between ARTC and the Contributor such that ARTC and the Contributor achieve an equitable rate of capital cost recovery from ARTC Assets and Contributed Assets respectively. - (iii) The Contributor will receive priority in the allocation of Additional Capacity made available through Contributed Assets.

-- (ii) The Contributor will not recover the capital cost associated with Contributed Assets except where another Access Holder elects to utilise the capacity made available through the Contributed Assets, in which case the recovery of capital cost associated with Contributed Assets will be based on an allocation of revenue obtained through the Charges between ARTC and the Contributor such that ARTC and the Contributor achieve an equitable rate of capital cost recovery from ARTC Assets and Contributed Assets respectively. - (iii) The Contributor will receive priority in the allocation of Additional Capacity made available through Contributed Assets. - (e) Other than the principles at sub-sections (a)(i) and (ii) and sub-section (d)(i)(C) ARTC and the Contributor may agree to depart from the principles set out in this section 10.2 to apply to the equitable form of reconciliation.
+(e) Other than the principles at sub-sections (a)(i) and (ii) and sub-section (d)(i)(C) ARTC and the Contributor may agree to depart from the principles set out in this section 10.2 to apply to the equitable form of reconciliation.